-Complaints Standard: Increase the percentage response
+Complaints Standard: Increase the percentage response rate to 60 % by Jan 2025

 Ability to meet response times continues to be adversely affected by the number of complaints received, delayed responses from clinical teams, delays to sign off and workforce issues in the complaint department.
 Whilst the response rate has improved, it remains inadequate.